 Enter the Cloud Forest, a mysterious world veiled in mist.
 Take in breath-taking mountain views surrounded by diverse vegetation and hidden floral gems.
 And learn about rare plants and their fast-disappearing environment.

-Exotic epiphytic orchids from the faraway Amazon region are brought closer to Singapore in Cloud Forest’s Orchids of the Amazon, where 50 varieties are showcased amidst a lush green landscape of ferns, aroids and bromeliads, that bring to mind the dense foliage of the rainforest.
-Many of the orchids on show have interesting features.
-With the Amazon rainforest being home to a wide variety of biodiversity, the display also includes replicas of animals endemic to the region such as capybaras, sloths and macaws.
+Exotic epiphytic orchids from the faraway Amazon region are brought closer to Singapore in Cloud Forest’s Orchids of the Amazon, where 50 varieties are showcased amidst a lush green landscape of ferns, aroids and bromeliads that bring to mind the dense foliage of the rainforest.
+The Amazon rainforest has unparalleled biodiversity, which includes over 700 orchid species.
+Cloud Forest’s Orchids of the Amazon offers visitors the rare opportunity to experience a tiny sample of this incredible range.
+With the Amazon Rainforest being home to a wide variety of biodiversity, the display also includes replicas of animals of the region such as capybaras, sloths and macaws.

 A part of the biannual changing orchid displays in Cloud Forest, Orchids of the Amazon is the second orchid display for this year.

 Portraits of a Miniverse

 Alongside the Orchids of the Amazon display is the Portraits of a Miniverse photo exhibition by Singaporean photographer Shannon Heng.
 In this exhibition, 24 photographs of miniature orchids from the Amazon region showcase the unexpected beauty of such tiny blooms, the smallest of which only measures 3 mm.

 Tree allows visitors to “be” a rainforest tree through the use of virtual reality.
 Feel what it is like growing from a seedling to a full-fledged tree, then meeting a fate determined by the callous acts of mankind.